 So, when we moved cross-country, it was a literal nightmare for him, and he has just started to calm down after about 7 grueling months.

-How Long Does Cat Urine Odor Last?
-Will it go away on its own?
+How Long Does Cat Urine Odor Last, and will it go away on its own?

 Cat urine smell is potent, and I think it will literally last forever.
 It never seems to die down, and sometimes it seems to get worse, I guess if it gets hotter out maybe it brings out the stench?
 Ugh.

 Sometimes, even if you think it has been cleaned, if it’s not all gone then the smell will return to torment you once more.
-Keep reading if you want to be rid of the wretched hell that is cat urine smell in your home.
+Keep reading if you want to be rid of the wretched hell that is cat urine smell.

-How To Get Cat Pee Smell Out Of House, Carpets, and Rugs
+How To Get Cat Pee Smell Out Of House & Carpets

 This process could take you a while, especially if the peeing has been going on for some time.
 Our place stunk.
 It was literally unbearable, and it took me several days of targeted and aggressive cleaning with the right tools and materials to get the job done, but it did work.
 Here’s what to do.

 Find ALL the affected areas

 If you don’t hit all of the peed on areas in your home, then the smell of cat urine stains will persist and continue to drive you crazy.
 This can be difficult, because sometimes the areas are not always apparent.

 Fortunately, there is a very cheap and easy way to make this process easier.
 I invested in a small flashlight style black light from Amazon to help me identify the tainted areas and get them cleaned up.
 This should cost you $10-15, and it’s worth every penny, but you may hate what you find.

 A quick sweep of the house revealed numerous areas where our darling fur baby had been secretly urinating on the carpet, but also some areas which could certainly use a little more cleaning attention which he was not responsible for. (ick!)